 - Wander the maze-like streets of medieval Fes

-- Admire the ruins of the farthest African hold of the Roman Empire in Volubilis
+- Walk through ruins of the Roman Empire at Volubilis

 - Ride a camel into the Sahara and stay the night in a Bedouin-style tent

-- Explore old fortified kasbahs and palm oases in the Morocco's desert
+- Explore old fortified kasbahs and palm oases in Morocco's desert

 - Sip mint tea as you watch acrobats and snake charmers in Marrakech